wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Description ==

 Add simple social share buttons to your articles.
 Your visitors will be able to easily share your content on the most popular social networks: Twitter, Facebook, Google Plus, Linkedin, Pinterest, StumbleUpon, Digg, Reddit, Bebo and Delicous.

+Very simple setup: just install the plugin and social share icons will be added below your posts.

 These services are used by millions of people every day, so sharing your content there will increase traffic to your website.